robhabraken/advent-of-code-2024/solutions/11/README.md

 I created a function named `changeStones()` that does the stone and engraving change as described in the puzzle description: `0` changes to `1`, even digit numbers are split into two, and everything else is multiplied by `2024`.
 To avoid calculating the same engraving multiple times I stored the outcome in a cache collection (a `Dictionary<long, List<long>>` that keeps track of the input and output of this function), which saves me a little bit of time.

 Then for each blink I loop over the list of stones, change them and store the outcome in a new list and swap the lists when done with a single iteration.
-I actually was surprised it was fast enough (under 15ms) and that it got me the answer straight away.
+I actually was surprised it was fast enough (under 15 ms) and that it got me to the answer straight away.

 ## Part 2